-The University of West Georgia announced Dave Moore as its new basketball coach Monday, the ninth head coach in the program’s history.
+The University of West Georgia announced Dave Moore as its new basketball coach on April 16, 2018, as the ninth head coach in the program’s history.

 In his last five years at St. Bonaventure, the Bonnies won at least 18 games in each season, culminating with a school-record 26 wins in 2017-18.
 That 26-win season includes a victory over the University of California, Los Angeles (UCLA) in the First Four of the 2018 NCAA Tournament.